 - Very low application rate

-- · Compatible with all common mould materials
+- Compatible with all common mould materials

 - Non hazardous

 - Ease of mould cleaning

 - Increases mould life

-CRA3 release agent should be applied in a very light film.
 A common fault is using too much or repeat applications, this is wasteful and can have a negative effect on the finished concrete surface.
 Spraying is the best application method and it is essential to have the correct nozzle and pressure to achieve the very fine mist required.
 The correct nozzle will reduce usage and ensure a fine light film on the mould.
 If the release agent runs after application you are using too much, it should just "glisten" on the mould surface.